Group One Betting Guide

 The Australasian Oaks brings out the best three-year-old fillies from South Australia and the rest of the county, but form lines are imperative when picking a winner here.

-The Port Adelaide Guineas has been a great indicator of form leading into the Australasian Oaks for the local horses held four weeks prior to the Australasian Oaks, but punters need to take into account the preparations of the interstate raiders.
+The Port Adelaide Guineas has been a great indicator of form leading into the Australasian Oaks for the local horses held three weeks prior to the Australasian Oaks, but punters need to take into account the preparations of the interstate raiders.

-In the period between 1983 and 2020, just six Australasian Oaks winners have saluted at a double figure price, highlighting just how well the market can predict this race.
+In the period between 1983 and 2021, just seven Australasian Oaks winners have saluted at a double figure price, highlighting just how well the market can predict this race.
+Media Award was one of the double figure prices saluting at a massive $61.